Spacial/awesome-csirt/README.md

 - [How C array sizes become part of the binary interface of a library](https://developers.redhat.com/blog/2019/05/06/how-c-array-sizes-become-part-of-the-binary-interface-of-a-library/)
 - [Insecure Direct Object References](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Insecure%20Direct%20Object%20References#tools)
 - [MazuCC](https://github.com/jserv/MazuCC): A minimalist C compiler with x86_64 code generation
+- [When the going gets tough](https://lambdasec.github.io/When-the-going-gets-tough-Understanding-the-challenges-with-Product-commoditization-in-SCA/): Understanding the challenges with Product commoditization in SCA.
+- [huskyCI](https://github.com/globocom/huskyCI): huskyCI is an open source tool that performs security tests inside CI pipelines of multiple projects and centralizes all results into a database for further analysis and metrics.

 ### Fuzzing